Skip to main content

 • This validation process involves solving a complex mathematical problem, known as a proof-of-work (PoW) or proof-of-stake (PoS) algorithm, which ensures that the block is legitimate and that the transactions contained within it are valid.

-• Once the block has been validated by the network, it is added to the blockchain.
+• After the network has verified the block, it is appended to the blockchain.

 • It is simply a chain of blocks, each of which contains a collection of validated transactions.

-• Each block in it contains a reference to the previous block in the chain, creating an unbreakable chain of blocks that is resistant to tampering or modification.
+• Each block contains a reference to the previous block in the chain, creating an unbreakable chain of blocks that is resistant to tampering or modification.

 • Finally, the system completes the transaction, updating the user's account balance to reflect the new transaction.